-ONCE EVERY FIFTY RUNNING HOURS DRAIN THE OLD OIL OUT OF THE ENGINE BY TIPPING IT AND POURING THE OIL OUT OF THE OIL FILLER OPENING.
-THE OIL SHOULD THEN BE REPLACED BY FRESH OIL.
-THIS SHOULD BE DONE WHILE THE ENGINE IS STILL HOT, AS WHEN THE ENGINE IS COLD IT IS IMPOSSIBLE TO GET ALL THE OLD OIL OUT.
+ONCE EVERY FIFTY RUNNING HOURS DRAIN THE OLD OIL OUT OF THE ENGINE BY TIPPING IT AND POURING THE THE OIL SHOULD OIL OUT OF THE OIL FILLER OPENING.
+THEN BE REPLACED BY FRESH OIL.
+THIS SHOULD BE DONE WHILE THE ENGINE IS STILL HOT, BECAUSE WHEN THE ENGINE IS COLD IT IS IMPOSSIBLE TO GET ALL THE OLD OIL OUT.

-Oil does not break down or undergo any permanent thinning when it is heated.
-When diluted with a certain amount of fuel, however, its body may be reduced so that it will not properly separate the friction surfaces.
+Oil does not break down or undergo any permanent thinning When diluted with a certain amount of fuel, howwhen it is heated.

+ever, its body may be reduced so that it will not properly separate the friction surfaces.
 Dilution is especially troublesome in cold weather.

-The crankcase oil also becomes contaminated with dust, drawn through the air intake of the carburetor into the combustion chamber, which works past the rings, and by dust entering through the crankcase breather.
-Particles of worn metal or carbon which flakes off the underside of the piston heads also contribute to this contamination.
+The crankcase oil also becomes contaminated with dust, drawn through the air intake of the carburctor into the combustion chamber, which works past the rings, and by dust entering through the crankcase breather.
+Particles of worn metal or carbon which flake off the underside of the piston heads also contribute to this contamination.
 The accumulation of worn metal particles is greatest in a new engine, while the friction surfaces are being "worn-in" to a permanent finish.